RTSAK - BGP & Autonomous System Tools

 Query any Autonomous System for organization info, announced prefixes, upstream/downstream relationships, and routing policy.
 The starting point for understanding any network's internet presence.

-Examine BGP routing for a prefix.
-See the AS path, origin AS, and how routes propagate across the global routing table.
-Essential for troubleshooting reachability issues.
+Examine BGP routing for any IP prefix.
+See the AS path, origin AS, RPKI validation status, and how routes propagate.
+Essential for troubleshooting reachability issues and detecting hijacks.

 Why RTSAK?